 Memorial Hermann offers cancer risk assessments, genetic testing, education and counseling for individuals at high risk for hereditary cancers such as breast, ovarian, colorectal and endometrial cancers.

-Oncologists and researchers at Memorial Hermann and The University of Texas Health Science Center at Houston (UTHealth) Medical School provide assessments and counseling for individuals who potentially have an inherited susceptibility to cancer.
+Genetic counselors at Hermann and The University of Texas Health Science Center at Houston (UTHealth) Medical School provide assessments and counseling for individuals who may have an inherited susceptibility to cancer.

 What is Genetic Counseling?